confluentinc/commercial-workshops/series-getting-started-with-cc/workshop-microservices/README.md

 ## <a name="step-1"></a>Step 1: Log Into Confluent Cloud

-1. Access [Confluent Cloud](https://confluent.cloud) and sign in
+1. Access [Confluent Cloud](https://confluent.cloud) and sign in.
-2. If you're logging in for the first time, you may see a wizard - minimize it to follow this guide
+2. If you're logging in for the first time, you may see a wizard - minimize it to follow this guide.

 ## <a name="step-2"></a>Step 2: Create Environment and Cluster

-An environment contains Confluent clusters and components like Connect, Flink, and Schema Registry.
+An environment is a container for Confluent clusters and components like Connect, Flink, and Schema Registry.

 1. Select **Environments** from the left navigation
 2. Click **+ Add cloud environment**